Anadeius/twitch_gradiusbot/README.md

 A bot for moderating twitch chat.
 Can load python code that fits the plugin standard without having to restart the bot, as well as reload code that was changed without a restart.

+## Submitting Code
+Please help if you would like to.
+I try and stick to the PEP8 standards as much as possible, so I'd appreciate it if you do the same.
+I'll review the code and merge it if all is good.
+A good way to figure out what might be needed is to look at the issues list.

 ## Plugins